dapr/docs/daprdocs/content/en/reference/api/cryptography_api.md

 Dapr provides cross-platform and cross-language support for encryption and decryption support via the Cryptography building block.
-Besides the [language specific SDKs]({{<ref sdks>}}), a developer can invoke these capabilities using the gRPC API endpoints below.
+Besides the [language specific SDKs]({{<ref sdks>}}), a developer can invoke these capabilities using the HTTP API endpoints below.

 ## Encrypt Payload